scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Lightning

-Call a bolt of lightning to strike a nearby target.
-The target makes a Dexterity save vs your spellcasting.
+Call a bolt of lightning to strike a nearby creature you can see.
+Make a spellcasting roll against the creatures Dexterity.
 On hit they take 1 wound, plus 2 wound dice in damage, and are paralyzed until the end of their next turn on crit.
 If cast in rainy conditions this spell only costs 5 AP.

-Add a proficiency die for every level above first.
+Add a proficiency die for every level above 1st.

 ___
 #### Chilling Ray